ironcore-dev/ironcore/docs/development/documentation.md

 make clean-docs
 ```

+## Writing Content

+### Abbreviations

+Abbreviations are defined centrally in the following file `/hack/docs/abbreviations.md`.
+So in case you introduce any
+new abbreviation to your content please make sure to also add a corresponding entry there.
+At the end of each Markdown
+file you also need to include the statement `--8<-- "hack/docs/abbreviations.md"`.
+This will ensure that the abbreviation
+highlighting will work correctly.

 ## API Reference Documentation

 The [API reference documentation](/api-reference/overview/) contains auto-generated description from the CRD definition of the [onmetal-api](https://github.com/onmetal/onmetal-api) project.